onap/doc/docs/release/index.rst

 - SO
 - TEST

 Details on the specific Jira tickets addressed by each project can be found in the component specific Release Notes.
 Link can be found below in section `Project Specific Release Notes`_.

-Frankfurt Mayor Release 6.0.0
+Frankfurt Major Release 6.0.0
 =============================

 Release data